-Distance Increasing and Distance Decreasing Signals in Dogs
+What Are Distance Increasing and Decreasing Behaviors?

 Many behaviors you see in dogs are often distance increasing and distance decreasing signals.
 These signals are there to signal a desire to increase or decrease distance.
 Dogs communicate this desire through their body language and vocalizations.
-Fact is, space can be a big pet peeve for dogs.
+The truth is that space can be a big pet peeve for dogs.

-Both distance increasing and distance decreasing signals are reinforcing meaning that if the dog attains the goal of increasing or decreasing space, the signaling behavior will continue and persist.
+Both distance increasing and distance decreasing signals are reinforcing, meaning that if the dog attains the goal of increasing or decreasing space, the signaling behavior will continue and persist.
 In other words, if the dog's body language and vocalizations are successful in yielding to their spacial needs, they will likely continue to practice such behaviors.

-Dogs should NOT be punished for exhibiting such signals; rather, it's important to work on the underlying emotions that are causing such signals to happen in the first place.
+Dogs should not be punished for exhibiting such signals; rather, it's important to work on the underlying emotions that are causing such signals to happen in the first place.
 This can be accomplished through desensitization and counterconditioning.
 There are also special classes for dogs with space and reactivity issues; we will discuss them further in the next paragraphs as we delve deeper into details on distance increasing and distance decreasing signals in dogs.

 Profile of a Dog Wishing to Increase Distance

-Whether your dog is reactive towards other dogs or is simply on the aloof side and not too eager to mingle, he will often remind other dogs his desire to be left alone.
-The desire to increase distance is not only seen in cases of dog/dog aggression but can also be seen in dogs that are not comfortable with a particular trigger or situation.
+Whether your dog is reactive towards other dogs or is simply on the aloof side and not too eager to mingle, he will often remind other dogs of his desire to be left alone.
+The desire to increase distance is not only seen in cases of dog-on-dog aggression, but can also be seen in dogs that are not comfortable with a particular trigger or situation.

 In this case, Rover is using 'his words" to tell the other dog to stay away.
 The dog wishing to increase distance may growl and bark in hopes of deterring the other dog.
-If the other dog leaves, the dog exhibiting distance increasing signals will continue to do bark/growl anytime another dog comes near since it worked.
+If the other dog leaves, the dog exhibiting distance increasing signals will continue to bark or growl any time another dog comes near since it worked.

 In this case, the dog is pulling towards the other dog to send him away.
 This may look like a bold move, but it's often based on fear.
 Imagine a person scared of cats stomping his feet loudly as he walks towards the approaching cat and making hissing noises to send the cat away.

 Also known as raised hackles, piloerection is a way the dog makes himself look more intimidating and bigger.
-Basically, just like a cat, the dog's hairs on his shoulders, back and tail may raise up.
+Basically, just like a cat, the dog's hairs on his shoulders, back, and tail may raise up.
 While in several cases piloeraction is a sign of arousal and can be even seen in play, depending on its context and accompanying body language, it may be a "go away" signal.
 This is more of a reflex, triggered by the dog's autonomic nervous system.

-A stiff body is a dog's way of warning another dog to move away . . . or else..You can see this stiffness when a dog is protecting a bone from another dog or is uncomfortable with another dog coming too close.
+A stiff body is a dog's way of warning another dog to move away . . . or else.
+You can see this stiffness when a dog is protecting a bone from another dog or is uncomfortable with another dog coming too close.
 It's just another way to manifest tension.

-There are several more distance increasing signals such as snarling, hard eyes, tight, fast wagging high tail and whale eyes to just name a few.
+There are several more distance increasing signals such as snarling, hard eyes, tight or fast wagging high tail, and whale eyes, to just name a few.
 Many distance increasing signs are thankfully more dramatic than anything.
 These "spats" may sound and look awful, but often entail mostly ritualistic aggression.

 How to Deal With a Dog Sending Distance Increasing Signals

 In this case, your best bet is going to the root of the problem.
 Suppressing these outward manifestations with punishment will only make matters worse.
 You'll need to go to the root of the problem.

 You want to employ a dog trainer/behavior consultant well versed in learning theory and behavior modification to get a good grip on these methods.
 These methods may seem easy to follow, but having a professional guide you through is essential to get it right and prevent setbacks which can have deleterious effects.

 These dogs aren't bi-polar, they are just confused and unsure on how to proceed, so they may be wagging their tail happily one moment and barking the next.
 Sometimes, you can identify what makes them make a change of heart, other times you can't.
 Employ the help of a professional.

 Profile of a Dog Who Wishes to Decrease Distance

-Some dogs may actually be so eager to reduce distance, that because the leash prevents them from reaching their goal, they get greatly aroused and develop barrier frustration, which may look a lot like actual aggression when the underlying dynamics are different.
+Some dogs may actually be so eager to reduce distance that, because the leash prevents them from reaching their goal, they get greatly aroused and develop barrier frustration.
+This may look a lot like actual aggression when the underlying dynamics are different.
 As in distance increasing signals, distance decreasing signals are often reinforced if the dog gets closer to his goal.
 Following are signs of a dog wishing to decrease distance.

 In this case, the dog lunges and pulls on the leash this time to go say hello.
 He's very excited and often so aroused and over threshold that the owner is unable to distract him.
 This is the party dog, the one who loves to mingle.
 It's almost if the dog was saying "Woohoo!
 I love other dogs so turn me loose to meet them!” explains certified professional dog trainer and behavior consultant Christine Hibbard.